dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-This approach forces the resolution of the page to occur later than constructor injection resolves it.
+This approach forces the XAML object tree to be created before the page is resolved.